-defines cross-border mail as 'mail from or to another Member State or from or to a third country' i.e. an end-to-end postal service from one country to another.
+Although digital technology has become increasingly indispensable postal services remain highly relevant, most especially due to the growth in cross-border e-commerce.
+The EU Postal Directive defines cross-border mail as 'mail from or to another Member State or from or to a third country'13 i.e. an end-to-end postal service from one country to another.

-MaltaPost is required to monitor and measure the QoS for intra-Community cross-border mail services (i.e. ordinary mail, bulk mail, registered mail and parcel post) from time of posting to when they are delivered in line with the targets specified in the EU Postal Directive (85% of mail to be delivered within a D+3 window and 97% within a D+5 window).13 In addition, MaltaPost is required to monitor the quality of cross-border mail services to all other foreign addresses in line with an end-to-end transit time objective of D+9 (up to 9 days).14
+MaltaPost is required to monitor and measure the QoS for intra-Community cross-border mail services from time of posting to when they are delivered in line with the targets specified in the EU Postal Directive (85% of mail to be delivered within a D+3 window and 97% within a D+5 window).
+The 2014 results of the IPC UNEX measurement system showed that, on average, the time for a letter to be delivered in Europe amounts to 2.4 days.
+90.6% of letters were delivered within three days of posting and 97.8% within five days.

-All inbound cross-border mail services (i.e. ordinary mail, registered mail and parcel post) arriving at MaltaPost's office of exchange15 before 7pm between Monday to Friday and 5.30pm on Saturdays is required to be processed on the same working day and delivered with the same performance targets as those of domestic mail products identified in Table 2 above.

-MaltaPost is also required to separately monitor the performance of outgoing cross-border letterpost mail, registered mail and parcel post from time of posting until dispatch to destination (i.e. loading on airline in Malta) against set QoS performance targets.
+All inbound cross-border mail services (i.e. ordinary mail, registered mail and parcel post) arriving at MaltaPost's office of exchange14 before 7pm between Monday to Friday and 5.30pm on Saturdays must be processed on the same working day and delivered with the same QoS performance targets as those of domestic mail products.
+MaltaPost is also required to separately monitor the performance of outgoing cross-border letter-post mail, registered mail and parcel post from time of posting until dispatch to destination (i.e. loading on airline in Malta) against set QoS performance targets.